 Tea tree oil should be used strictly in accordance with the guidelines on the label.

 These herbs contain an alkaloid called berberine which is considered an active herbal remedy for yeast infection.

 Berberine fights yeast overgrowth and helps to balance gut flora, has anti-inflammatory properties and alleviates a broad spectrum of digestive problems.

 These herbs are generally safe to use however pregnant and breast-feeding mothers should avoid these herbs unless under the supervision of a health care practitioner.

 The bark of pau d’arco is used in traditional South American medicine for dysentery, intestinal inflammation and this herb is also regarded as a tonic.

-The key constituents in this herb are naphthoquinones.
+The key constituents of this herb are naphthoquinones.

-Pau d’arco bark extracts inhibit growth of the human gut pathogenic bacteria and is extremely effective in killing Candida albicans and the more resistant, Candida glabrata.
+Pau d’arco bark extracts inhibit the growth of the human gut pathogenic bacteria and are extremely effective in killing Candida albicans and the more resistant, Candida glabrata.

 This herb often recommended and used in combination with other medicinal herbs or conventional medication obtained from a professional health care practitioner as part of an overall treatment for yeast infection.